 Knowing Your Audience

-Industry-specific information on trends in technology, licensures, certifications, and regulations can help colleges enhance existing programs and create new ones.
+Industry-specific information on skills needed, trends in technology, licensures, certifications, and regulations can help colleges enhance existing programs and create new ones.

-Employer feedback provides valuable information on the skills of new graduates, as compared to the skills of incumbent workers.
-This feedback on both employablity and technical skills enables a college to address gaps in academic offerings, student support, and extracurricular programming.
+Employer feedback provides valuable information on the skills of new graduates as well as new skills needed by incumbent workers as the workplace evolves.
+This feedback on both employability and technical skills enables a college to address gaps in academic offerings, student support, extracurricular programming and customized training.

 Information can be gathered from businesses in a variety of ways, such as attending meetings of employer associations, economic development or workforce development boards, and chambers of commerce, or by participating in other activities hosted by groups outside the college.
 Information can also be gathered through college-driven activities such as employer roundtables, one-on-one outreach, partnering between continuing education and academic divisions, and employer satisfaction surveys.